khaledh/khaledh.github.io/docs/osdev/07-kernel-image.md

 ## Debug output

 We cannot rely on any UEFI services in the kernel; the bootloader will exit UEFI Boot Services before jumping to the kernel.
 This means that we will not be able to use the UEFI console to print to the screen.
 The kernel will have to write directly to the graphics framebuffer, but we'll get to that later.

 Typically, at this early stage of the kernel startup, the serial port is used to print debug messages.
 But I don't want to implement a serial port driver yet.
 Since we're using QEMU, we can leverage its debug console `debugcon` to print messages by configuring it to send its output to `stdio` using the switch `-debugcon stdio`.
 This will print the debug messages to the terminal that we're running QEMU from.
 The way this feature works is by sending characters to port `0xE9`, which is the debug port.
-Let's create a `debugcon` module implement procedures that prints a string to the debug console:
+Let's create a `debugcon` module to implement procedures that print a string to the debug console:

 ```nim
 # src/debugcon.nim